rafaposada/Getting-and-Cleaning-Data/README.md

 Peer-graded Assignment: Getting and Cleaning Data Course Project

 # Summary
-This readme file is meant to explain the analysis files according to the assignment instructions.
+This readme file is meant to explain the analysis files according to the assignment instructions and to describe how the script called run_analysis.R works.

 # Analysis files included